From Digital File to Physical Prop: The 3D Printing Workflow for Cosplay

 Pro Tips:

-* IKEA Lack Tables (2-3)
+* IKEA Lack Tables (2 to 3)

-* Acrylic sheets (for walls/door)
+* Acrylic sheets (walls and door)

-* Weather stripping (for sealing gaps)
+* Weather stripping (gap sealing)

 * M3 bolts and nuts